Top activities in Marmaris

 Aqua Dream Waterpark is fun for the whole family.
 It has a restaurant and bar with both indoor and outdoor seating, changing rooms, lockers, and hot and cold showers.
 There are lifeguards on duty at all times to ensure the safety of the visitors.
 Bring your bathing suit, towel and sunscreen.

-Curving around the mountain-backed bay of Icmeler just west of Marmaris, Icmeler Beach offers some of the best scenery and waters on Turkey’s Turquoise Coast.
+Curving around the mountain-backed bay of Icmeler just west of Marmaris, Icmeler Beach offers some of the best scenery and waters on Turkey’s (officially the Republic of Türkiye) Turquoise Coast.
 The dark-sand-and-shingle stretch is lined by Icmeler’s shops, restaurants, and watersports—making it ideal for whiling the day away in the sun.

-Knidos(Cnidus) was an ancient Greek city near present-day Datça, Turkey.
+Knidos(Cnidus) was an ancient Greek city near present-day Datça, Turkey (officially the Republic of Türkiye).
 The town of Datça is located on the Datça Peninsula, which juts out into the Aegean Sea.
 Knidos was an important cultural and political center by the 5th century BC and, due to its location on the sea and large harbor, it was a major trading hub as well.
 The city was a member of the Dorian Hexapolis, which was a federation of six cities of Dorian Greek origin.
 Over time the city became part of the Roman empire and survived into the Byzantine era.

 Eventually the city was abandoned.
 Excavations began in the 1800s, and many ruins have been uncovered.
 Today you can see the ruins of temples, an altar, a sundial, a theater, a sanctuary, the agora, and churches, including the remains of a Byzantine church.
 The biggest find is the necropolis, which is almost four miles long.
 The theater could seat 5,000 people and was built with an impressive panoramic view of the sea.
 Although many statues and artifacts are now housed in the British Museum, there is still a lot to see here, and even just for the view, it's worth a visit.

-Set between two peninsulas in the Aegean Sea—Bodrum to the north and Datça in the south—and hemmed in by the dramatic sea cliffs, sandy coves and rocky islands of the Gulf of Gökova (also known as the Ceramic Gulf) make up some of the most picturesque landscapes of Turkey’s famous Turquoise Coast.
+Set between two peninsulas in the Aegean Sea—Bodrum to the north and Datça in the south—and hemmed in by the dramatic sea cliffs, sandy coves and rocky islands of the Gulf of Gökova (also known as the Ceramic Gulf) make up some of the most picturesque landscapes of Turkey’s (officially the Republic of Türkiye) famous Turquoise Coast.